mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Listening?
 To what?"

-"I'm not sure, but there seem to be strange signals in the air.
-Holragi must know all about them by now if Set grew up with them."
+"Signals in the air?
+Ghosts?
+Whoever decides to transmit what they hear.
+I just learned how to do it before I left the Shadestead, but Holragi must know all about them by now if Set grew up with them."

-"Why can't we hear them?"
+"So you're saying people from Holragi can just talk to each other over vast distances with nobody butting in?
+Why can't we hear them?"

 "I don't know, but they must be electrical because-"